| Title: | Models of Decision Confidence and Measures of Metacognition |

 |

-argument is split into subsets according to the values of
+The provided data argument is split into subsets according to the values of

-column.
+the participant column.
 Then for each subset and each model in the models

 argument, the parameters of the respective model are fitted to the data subset.